 Heartbroken, Máo Yíng headed up the mountain into the wild forests of Héng Shan 恒山 Mountain, , where day after day he studied the “Book of Changes” (Yì Jīng 易经) and “The Scripture of the Way and its Efficacy” Dàodé Jīng 道德经 hoping for greater insight into Way.

-One night he dreamt that he was visited by the Heavenly Jade Fairy (Tiānyù Xiān 天玉仙??), who told him to seek instruction from “a gentleman named WÁNG , living to the west of the mountain.”
+One night he dreamt that he was visited by the Heavenly Jade Fairy (Tiānyù Xiān 天玉仙), who told him to seek instruction from “a gentleman named WÁNG 王, living to the west of the mountain.”

 Unfortunately a great many gentlemen are named Wáng, and even though Máo Yíng had moved westward, it was three months, during which consumed neither meat nor wine, before he had a vision of two dragons flying over the northern mountains and pulling a chariot, in which there sat a figure who simply had to be the gentleman Wáng whom he sought.

-Gentleman Wáng (Wáng Jūn 王君), as history calls him, was possibly a man, possibly a mountain spirit, or most likely a man who had attained the Way and turned into a mountain spirit.
-Whatever he was, Máo Yíng became his disciple.
-From him young Máo Yíng learned to make himself ethereal, with the ability to drift through the air sometimes and with little need to eat.
-After three years, Wáng led him to White Jade Mountain (Báiyù Shān 白玉山??) to meet the Queen Mother of the West (Xī Wángmǔ 西王母), who taught him the spells and prayers leading to perfection.
+From Gentleman Wáng young Máo Yíng learned to make himself ethereal, with the ability to drift through the air (at least sometimes) and with little need to eat.
+After three years, Gentleman Wáng led him to White Jade Mountain (Báiyù Shān 白玉山) to meet the Queen Mother of the West (Xī Wángmǔ 西王母), who taught him the spells and prayers leading to perfection.

 For thirty years Máo Yíng lived on the mountain, becoming proficient in all the arts of the Way and creating cures to treat the ills of the farming people who lived in villages down on the plains.
 Finally at the age of 49 he returned home to see what had become of his aging parents and his two younger brothers.